 A decidedly biased piece by Beth David, Editor

-After all the Thanksgiving Day feast is over and you’re looking for a way to work off some of it, it’s time to buy gifts for your precious loved ones, whether you want to or not!
+After you’ve loosened your belt to accommodate all that Thanksgiving Day food, it’s time to buy gifts for your precious loved ones, whether you want to or not!

 No need to get all stressed out, the Neighb News is here to take some of the anxiety out of your Christmas and holiday shopping journey.
 You need only to look within these pages to find all you need for even the hardest-to-buy-for relative.